How To Prep for Anal Sex: A Step-by-Step Guide

 What Does Anal Sex Feel Like?

-Men also have the added anal benefit of being able stimulate the prostate gland, sometimes referred to as the P-spot, a walnut-sized gland that sits under your bladder and above your pelvic floor muscles.
+Men also have the added anal benefit of being able to stimulate the prostate gland, sometimes referred to as the P-spot, a walnut-sized gland that sits under your bladder and above your pelvic floor muscles.
 Research indicates that pressure on the prostate, anal sphincter, and rectal wall during anal play can induce sexual pleasure and orgasm.
 In fact, some studies suggest that enemas and digital rectal exams can trigger involuntary erections in some men (though in these cases, the men may not experience related sexual pleasure).

 All of this being true, anal sex isn’t for everyone.
 Some people don’t enjoy anal play compared to other sexual activities, and that is fully acceptable.